maxskunkworks/TLG/README.md

 ___

+## Disclaimers

 All code in this repo is public (read-only to non-contributors).
 All templates in the master branch of this repo have been tested and should deploy successfully, subject to limitations and known issues described in each template's README.

+This project welcomes suggestions, but is currently closed to outside contributions.
+To report an issue, make a suggestion for additional templates, or to request updates to existing templates, please visit the [issues page](https://github.com/maxskunkworks/TLG/issues).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
 ___
 Developed by the **MAX Skunkworks Lab**